kuadrat/data-slicer/paper/paper.md

 In this manner, different communities of users can create and share their field-specific plugins which allow them to customize PIT to their needs.

-As an example, we mention the ds-arpes-plugin, which provides basic functionalities for loading of ARPES datasets and handles for typical analysis functions, customized and taylored to be used from within PIT.
+As an example, we mention the ds-arpes-plugin [@arpesPlugin], which provides basic functionalities for loading of ARPES datasets and handles for typical analysis functions, customized and taylored to be used from within PIT.